JICA Ogata Research Institute

 [Chapter 2]

-Japan’s Education International Cooperation Policy before 1990: Controversy and Hesitancy toward Interventions for Basic Education
+Japan’s International Education Cooperation Policy before 1990: Controversy and Hesitancy Toward Interventions for Basic Education

 [Chapter 3]